WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/4_Numbers/Num_9.md

 Whether it was two days, or a month, or a longer time, that the cloud continued over the tabernacle, abiding there, the people of Israel remained in camp and did not set out, but when it lifted they set out.

 ###### 23
 At the command of the LORD they camped, and at the command of the LORD they set out.
-They kept the charge of the LORD, at the command of the LORD by Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+They kept the charge of the LORD, at the command of the LORD by Moses.

 ***